 The Big Day

 Christmas day arrived with squeals from the kids when they noticed Santa had been.
 He had left a simple pile of presents including Lego, board games and small action figures.
 They set to work assembling their toys while I prepared breakfast.
-Christmas dinner was prepped while we got ready in our matching outfits, and we drove out to Loch An Eileen for a short stroll to increase our appetites before the majestic feast.
+Christmas dinner was prepped while we got ready in our matching outfits.
+We drove out to Loch An Eileen for a short stroll to increase our appetites before our majestic feast.

 Will we return?